• Skip to primary navigation

 Instructions

-3. Boil the potatoes and garlic over medium-high heat uncovered for 15 to 20 minutes or until potatoes are fork-tender.
+• Boil the potatoes and garlic over medium-high heat, uncovered, for 15 to 20 minutes or until potatoes are fork-tender.

-5. Add ¼ cup of the unsweetened, plain soy milk to the drained potato garlic mixture.
-Using a hand mixer, whip potatoes until creamy.
-If potatoes are too stiff, add another few tablespoons of soy milk until desired consistency.
+• Add ⅓ cup of unsweetened, plain soy milk to the drained potato garlic mixture.
+Use a hand mixer to whip potatoes until creamy.
+If the potatoes are too stiff, add another few tablespoons of soy milk until desired consistency.

-6. Salt and pepper to taste and top with fresh herbs.
+• Salt and pepper to taste and top with fresh herbs if using.

 Notes